According to HubSpot, the average CRM data decays at a rate of 22.5% every year.

 Once you have a cleansed database, you'll want to keep the relevant contacts organised for seamless segmentation.
 Here are three of our top tips for organising your database.
 With this regular maintenance, you will see how your data performs on deliveries, open rates, click rates and conversion rates, and in turn, your ROI.

 Apply a lead scoring strategy to your contacts to give your marketing and sales teams an accurate view of which leads are at each stage of the buyer's journey.
-Set them by leads, marketing-qualified leads, sales-qualified leads etc. to assess the health at each stage.
+Set them by leads, marketing-qualified leads (MQLs), sales-qualified leads (SQLs) etc. to assess the health at each stage.
 This also guides your marketing and sales team on how many leads they have to push further down the funnel with their own activities.
+Download our lead scoring checklist to enhance your current sales & marketing strategy.

 Having marketing automation in place is allows you to automatically assign scores to contacts and organise them into different lists based on a variety of characteristics.
 When you use a tool like HubSpot, it also detects things like duplicate contacts and multiple form submissions, removing the manual legwork your under-resourced team loathes.

-Don't let database decay cripple your marketing efforts.
+Don't let database decay and reduce your marketing efforts.
 HubSpot's all-in-one marketing software provides all the tools you need for a healthy prospect ecosystem, drive more traffic to your website, and turn those database contacts into customers.